Apple has identified an issue with some iPods that may not wake from sleep when the battery reaches a low charge level.

 If you have already experienced this issue, Apple offers the following steps:

-Check that your hold switch is off by sliding the switch away from the headphone jack.
+Step One: Check that your hold switch is off by sliding the switch away from the headphone jack.

-With the iPod connected to power using the iPod Adapter or a CPU with an Apple Firewire port, perform a hard reset by doing the following: Hold down the ‘Menu’ and ‘Play/Pause’ buttons simultaneously for approximately 10 Seconds.
+Step Two: With the iPod connected to power using the iPod Adapter or a CPU with an Apple Firewire port, perform a hard reset by doing the following: Hold down the ‘Menu’ and ‘Play/Pause’ buttons simultaneously for approximately 10 Seconds.

 If the iPod turns on after performing Steps One or Two, please download the most recent version of the iPod software using the link above.